 Can You Use Vitamin C and Retinol Together?

-Vitamin C is another ingredient frequently included in anti-aging skincare products.
-According to Dr. Gilbert, this powerful antioxidant can help brighten and even the skin’s tone.
-It may also help improve the appearance of fine lines.
-Pairing retinol with vitamin C is usually doable, but it depends on your skin’s needs and your chosen products.
-Ultimately, Dr. Gilbert says, trial and error may be the best approach when combining these ingredients, and it’s important to pay attention to your skin along the way.
+According to Dr. Gilbert, pairing retinol with vitamin C is usually doable, but it depends on your skin’s needs and your chosen products.
+Ultimately, she says, trial and error may be the best approach when combining these ingredients, and it’s important to pay attention to your skin along the way.
 If you do find that your skin’s more sensitive, you may want to try using vitamin C in the morning and retinol in the evening (versus mixing vitamin C and retinol together at the same time).
 Always stick to the product label’s instructions when in doubt, and consult your dermatologist if you have any questions regarding your skincare routine.

 How To Use Retinol, Hyaluronic Acid, and Vitamin C in Your Skincare Routine